OneYellowLemon/MyActivityPlanner/README.md

 ---

-**Given**: The user is looking at their activity list
+### 7. As a user, I can view details about a specific activity

+**Given**: A list of activities is shown for the selected day

 **When**: The user clicks on a specific activity

-**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description
+**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description, as well as a list of users that have already signed up for that activity.

 ---

-### 4. As a user, I can view details about a specific activity

-**Given**: A list of activities is shown for the selected day
+**Given**: The user has authenticated, and the user is looking at their activity list

 **When**: The user clicks on a specific activity

-**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description
+**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description, as well as a list of users that have already signed up for that activity.

 ---

-### 5. As a user, I can add an activity to My Activity List
+### 8. As a user, I can add an activity to My Activity List

-**Given**: A specific activity is currently being viewed that is not already part of the user's "My Activity List"
+**Given**: The user has authenticated, and a specific activity is currently being viewed that is not already part of the user's "My Activity List"

 **When**: The user clicks "Add to My Activities"